I love tattoos and have been writing about the topic for several years.

 Celtic tattoos are one of the more beautiful tattoo designs.
 They have deep meaning to many of those that decide to put one on their body.

-There is one challenge with Celtic tattoos: They're so intricate and meaningful, they can get lost if you put them in the midst of or alongside other tattoos, and they can lose their look and significance.
+There is one challenge with Celtic tattoos: They're so intricate and meaningful, that they can get lost if you put them in the midst of or alongside other tattoos, and they can lose their look and significance.

 So in most cases, you want them for a single tattoo on the body, or at least in its own place away from others.
 Sometimes combining Celtic and tribal tattoos can work, but even though they look good aesthetically, the symbolism isn't quite the same.

 Now if you're just into the looks of the tattoo alone, sometimes that'll work, but even so, some of the most intricate tattoo body art is connected to Celtic tattoos, and so it's very easy even in that sense to lose some of the effect of what it is.